yxinwang/yxinwang.github.io/_pages/about.md

 Education
 =====
-* Ph.D. in School of Computer Science and Technology, Shandong University, 2017.09-2021.06 (expected)
+* Ph.D. in School of Computer Science and Technology, Shandong University, 2017.09-2021.06
 * M.S. in School of Information Science and Engineering, Shandong Normal University, 2014.09-2017.06
 * B.S. in School of Information Science and Engineering, Shandong Normal University, 2010.09-2014.06